heng2j/InsightDataScience_Data_Eng_Coding_Challenge_pharmacy_counting/README.md

 This is an initial approach (rapid prototyped) to solve the pharmacy counting problem.
 It is meant to test out the logics to solve this problem.
 Therefore, it is designed to run on a single machine due to it is using a dictionary to store the result.
 It is suppose to run faster on a single node with limited volume of data compared with the Mapreduce approach mentioned below.
 However, it's performance is having a positive correlation with the volume size of data.
 It will get slower as data size increased.
 And one more down side of this approach is the dictionary does consume memory and it can also cause memory issue if the dictionary size exceed the machine's memory capacity.

 The major difference compaired to the mapreduce approch is.
 It used the data structure `set` to store the unique prescribers that prescribed for a particular drug.
 And then use the `len` of the set to sum up how many uniqued prescribers.
-And it used the Pyhton `sorted` function with lambda to sort the the values by drug_cost(index 2) in descending order first and then drug_name(index 0) in alphabetical order if there is a tie
+And it used the Pyhton `sorted` function with lambda to sort the the values by drug_cost(index 2) in descending order first and then drug_name(index 0) in alphabetical order if there is a tie.

 ## 2. Python mapreduce approach for running on cluster-computing framework like PySpark